U.S. House takes on Postal reforms seen as threat to mail-in ballots | Politics

 U.S. House takes on Postal reforms seen as threat to mail-in ballots

-Maloney on Saturday released a Postal Service document showing a drop in service standards since July.
-The document showed a slowdown in the processing of first-class mail, but little impact on its last-mile delivery.
+Maloney also released a Postal Service document showing an 8% slowdown in the processing of first class mail, most of it occurring after DeJoy became postmaster in June.
 Republicans denied that the Postal Service was in any danger and criticized Democrats for moving legislation forward before DeJoy could testify at a House hearing slated for Monday.

+"This is the result of a legislative process only slightly less absurd than the conspiracies, insinuations and fabrications that gave rise to the purported need for it," said Republican Representative James Comer.
+As lawmakers prepared to vote, Trump took to Twitter to accuse Pelosi and Senate Democratic leader Chuck Schumer of seeking unnecessary funding for the Postal Service and trying to pull off a "Universal Mail-In Ballot Scam."

-In fact, the House bill would prevent DeJoy from taking action until after next January or the end of the coronavirus health emergency, whichever comes later.
+In fact, the House bill would prevent DeJoy from taking any action that would impede service until after next January or the end of the coronavirus health emergency, whichever comes later.
 "Our legislation is not just about the election.
-It's about - surprise, surprise, Mr Postmaster General - the coronavirus!"
+It's about - surprise, surprise, Mr. Postmaster General - the coronavirus!"
 Pelosi told a news conference.

 ALSO READ